Blog

 SHARE THE ARTICLE

 The beauty is in the eye of the beholder.
 This famous sentence takes on new meaning while discovering the art works of Paolo Puck.
-In fact, more you stare at his whimsical creations mostly made of needle-felted wool, more the border between what conventionally can be considered as ugly is blurred to reveal fantasy-like, eye-catching objects.
-Paolo Puck belongs to the craftsmanship adept.
+In fact, more you stare at his whimsical creations mostly made of needle-felted wool, more the border between what conventionally can be considered as ugly is blurred to reveal fantasy-like, eye catching objects.
+Paolo belongs to the craftsmanship adepts.
 Hardworking, self-taught sculptor is a nature lover.
 His creative universe draws inspiration from myths and fairytales.
-Paolo Puck work often includes elements influenced by early civilization art from the Bronze and Iron ages as well as classical Greek, ancient Roman, and Medieval artworks.
+His work often includes elements influenced by early civilization art from the Bronze and Iron ages as well as classical Greek, ancient Roman, and Medieval artworks.

 You graduated as a 2D illustrator and moved to a self-taught 3D sculptor.
 Do you think that an education is needed to become an artist to master, for example, certain technique or strong motivation and hard work would be enough?